-comparison of histogram and assumption of ``uniform distribution'' for
+comparison of histogram and assumptions of ``uniform distribution'' for

 mid ratios.
-Next we try to present a different viewpoint which has two advantages - it is free of such assumptions, and thus extends to far more general cases where even slight intuition about the data is missing.
+Next we try to present a different perspective which has two advantages - it is free of such assumptions, and thus extends to far more general cases where even slight intuition about the data is missing.

 \subsection{Quick Primer to Permutation